VivekJd-18/Learnings/README.md

 # Learnings
-all my small projects and tasks are available here...
+all my small projects and tasks are available here... :slightly_smiling_face: